Version 6.3 - "We're Talking About Flash Games, Not Abstract Philosophy"

 Follow the below steps in order if Flashpoint is having any problems.

 Make sure that all your antivirus software and firewalls have exclusions for any software in the Flashpoint folder.
 You may need to re-extract Flashpoint, as some antivirus software is known to render new Flashpoint installs as not working if exclusions are not applied.
-This goes double for AVG and Avast; they're known for rendering Flashpoint completely non-working.
+This goes double for Avast, AVG, Avira, and BitDefender; they're known for rendering Flashpoint completely non-working.
 You'll have to disable the antivirus altogether, extract Flashpoint, then add an exception for the folder you just made, then re-enable the antivirus.
 If you have Avast or AVG and need more detailed instructions, you can find them here:

 You need to extract Flashpoint from the zip, it won't run properly if you don't.
 If you have extracted it already, try re-extracting Flashpoint using 7-zip (if you used a different program).
 WinRAR is known for not properly extracting Flashpoint Ultimate, and sometimes even Flashpoint Infinity.
 We're not sure why either.